Entropic Fluctuations in Statistical Mechanics II. Quantum Dynamical Systems: Spectral resonance theory of PREF

 \subsection{Classical dynamical systems}

+The spectral resonance approach and axiomatic scheme proposed in the previous sections can actually also be used to derive the strong classical PREF.
 We return to the setting of Section~\ref{sec-classical-1} and assume that Assumptions~\ClOne, \ClTwo{} and~\ClThree{} hold.
 We will work in the classical algebraic setting described in Section~\ref{sec-cl-q-comp} and slightly adjust the presentation of the classical transfer operator theory of~\cite{Jaksic2011} for easier comparison with general Liouvilleans introduced here.

 By Assumption~\ClOne{} the Koopman map $U^t_\koop f = f_t$ extends from $C(\cX)$ to a $C_0$-group of bounded operators on the GNS Hilbert space $\cH=L^2(\cX,\d\omega)$ which we denote by the same symbol.
 The standard Liouvillean $\cL$ of the classical system $(\cO,\tau,\omega)$ is the generator of the $C_0$-group